-Every organization wants a highly skilled and qualified professional in their team, and especially when it comes to network security, skillset and knowledge play a vital role.
-Certifications one may hold also makes it easier to identify qualified professionals and check if the skills they possess aligns with the job role.
-Building a team without validating the skills could be a disaster as network security is the organization’s first line of defense and protect the organization from various forms of cyberattacks.
+Every organization wants a highly skilled and qualified professional in their team, and when it comes to network security, skillset and knowledge play a vital role.
+Certifications make it easier to identify qualified professionals and check if the skills they possess align with the job role.
+Building a team without validating these skills could be a disaster as network security is the organization’s first line of defense and protect the organization from various forms of cyberattacks.

 The network security training program you are opting for should cover all the necessary topics about network security.
-The overall objective of the program is to prepare you to protect, detect, and respond to network security incidents.
-With the gained skill set, you should be able to achieve defense-in-depth security on the network.
+The overall objective of the program is to prepare you to protect, detect, respond, and predict network security incidents.
+With your newly gained skill sets, you should be able to achieve defense-in-depth security on the network.

 Defense-in-depth is an approach to information security where multiple security controls are deployed in layers.
 If one layer fails, the other can cover to detect and protect from a cyberattack, ensuring sound security.
 Before a hacker penetrates the information system, it has to face all the security layers, which makes it close to impossible to get through.